 The Epidemiology and Genomics Research Program (EGRP) is a strong supporter of epidemiology studies investigating genetic susceptibility to cancer across all populations, including family studies, candidate gene studies, genome-wide association studies (GWAS), and use of next generation sequencing techniques to identify variants associated with specific cancers.
 Such studies have identified many genetic variants that may be associated with cancer.

 To further our understanding of cancer etiology and outcomes, the Program also supports studies to determine the function of identified cancer risk variants associated with specific cancers, especially in high risk or under-served populations.
 EGRP is also interested in research investigating gene-gene and gene-environment interactions and the integration of germline and somatic information as it contributes to understanding of cancer etiology and outcomes.

-In addition to supporting investigator-initiated grants, EGRP staff manage and provide technical assistance for several ongoing grant-supported initiatives and research resource contracts in the area of genomic epidemiology.
+EGRP staff manage and provide technical assistance for several grant-supported initiatives and research resource contracts in the area of genomic epidemiology.
 Examples of significant past initiatives include:

-EGRP encourages investigator-initiated grant applications on genetic susceptibility to cancer.
+EGRP also encourages investigator-initiated grant applications on genetic susceptibility to cancer.
 See also EGRP’s interests in biomarkers, gene-environment research and metabolomics in population-based studies.
-It also joins with other NCI Divisions, and other components of the National Institutes of Health (NIH) to fund grant applications submitted in response to Funding Opportunity Announcements (FOAs).
+It also joins with other NCI Divisions, and other components of the National Institutes of Health (NIH) to fund grant applications submitted in response to FOAs.